 1. Wheat (or all gluten products including barley, rye, kamut and spelt)

 8. Tree Nuts

 It is advisable for people to avoid gluten, unfermented soy, peanuts and pasteurized dairy as the health risks far outweigh any health benefits from these foods.

-As a clinician, I see so many individuals that have food intolerances and sensitivities that cause an inflammatory spiral and worsening health.
+As a clinician, I see so many individuals that have food sensitivities that cause an inflammatory spiral and worsening health.
 This is primarily caused by damage to dysbiosis or bad balance of microorganisms in the gut and resulting leaky gut syndrome (3, 4).

 This leads to food particles entering into the circulatory system and the immune system tagging and creating an inflammatory response in reaction this.
 The body then becomes hard-wired to create inflammation every time we consume a particular food (5, 6).